peterjc/peterjc.github.io/wiki/SeqIO.md

 input_handle.close()
 ```

 Notice that this file contains six records.
-Now, let's pass the
+Now instead of printing the
-SeqRecord iterator to the **write** function, to turn this GenBank file
+records, let's pass the SeqRecord iterator to the **write** function, to
-into a Fasta file:
+turn this GenBank file into a Fasta file:

 ``` Python
 from Bio import SeqIO